Historical Markers in Iberia Parish, Louisiana

 Iberia Parish Timeline

-This timeline provides a concise overview of the key events in the history of Iberia Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Iberia Parish, Louisiana.

 - 1765 - Spanish authorities establish a settlement known as "Nueva Iberia" in the area now known as Iberia Parish.